Poverty: FG to inaugurate Grant for Vulnerable Groups for poor - Realnews Magazine

 Malam Abdukadir Nasir, the Chairman of NSIP Focal Persons in Nigeria, appreciated Buhari, Farouq and Bindir for their commitment towards the programme.

-According to him, from 1960 to date, no government has touched the lives of the poor and vulnerable in the 774 local government areas like the government of Buhari.
+According to him, from 1960 to date, no government has touched the lives of

-The News Agency of Nigeria (NAN) reports that the event witnessed officials from the National Commission for Persons with Disabilities and National Senior Citizens Centre.

-Others were National Commission for Refugees, Migrant and Internationally Displaced Persons and many others.
-(NAN)